CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **vertical cross section plot** allows you to show a slice of data ([Figure 10‑13](#Figure10-13)).
 A popup dialog box ([Figure 10‑14](#Figure10-14)) prompts you for information needed to create the plot.
 Enter either the column to be used (for an *x*-axis cross section) or the row to be used (for a *y*-axis cross section) in the plot.
 The current time step on the plot can be changed using the **Time Step** spinner control above the plot, which also changes the date and time shown in the bottom of the plot.
 There is also a **Column** spinner control to change the column number (or row number).
 The cross-section column number (or row number) is included in the title of the plot and changes as you change the spinner control.

 <a id=Figure10-13></a>
 Figure 10‑13.
-Vertical Cross Section Plot
+Vertical Cross Section Plot<br>
 <img src="media/image038.png"/>

 <a id=Figure10-14></a>
 Figure 10‑14.
-Vertical Cross Section Dialog Box
+Vertical Cross Section Dialog Box<br>
 <img src="media/image039.png"/>

 Time Series Plot